 I fell in love with the game in second grade.
 I lived for every practice and every game.
 I lived for the countless hours in the gym or my driveway perfecting every shot, every pass and every move I could think of.
 Every night after dinner, I would go shoot and would not allow myself to go inside until I hit a hundred shots.
 I had a desire to play, to get better and to be the best basketball player I could possibly be.

 I had many coaches between church leagues, rec leagues, personal coaches, basketball camps, middle school and high school.
 Most of the coaches I had the opportunity to play for had a passion for the game like I did.
 They inspired me to never stop working.
 They would tell me I had a natural ability.
-I took pride in knowing that I worked hard and I took pride in the compliments that I got from my coaches, opponent coaches and other parents.
+I took pride in knowing that I worked hard and I took pride in the compliments that I got from my coaches and other parents.
 I always looked forward to the drills and, believe it or not, I even looked forward to the running.
-These coaches had a desire to teach, and I had a desire to learn through every good and bad thing that happened throughout the many seasons.
+These coaches had a desire to teach, and I had a desire to learn through every good and bad thing that happened during many seasons.
 Thank you to the coaches that coached and supported me through the years.

 Along with the good coaches, are a few bad coaches.
 These are the coaches that focused on favorites instead of the good of the entire team.
-I had coaches that no matter how hard I worked it would never be good enough for them.
+I had coaches that no matter how hard I worked, it would never be good enough for them.
 I had coaches that would take insults too far on the court and in the classroom.

 I had coaches that killed my passion and love for the game of basketball.

 When a passion dies, it is quite possibly the most heartbreaking thing ever.
 A desire you once had to play every second of the day is gone; it turns into dreading every practice and game.
 It turns into leaving every game with earphones in so other parents don't talk to you about it.
-And dreading school the next day due to everyone talking about the previous game.
+It meant dreading school the next day due to everyone talking about the previous game.
 My passion was destroyed when a coach looked at me in the eyes and said, "You could go to any other school and start varsity, but you just can't play for me."